matrix-org/synapse/docs/workers.rst

     worker_pid_file: /home/matrix/synapse/synchrotron.pid
     worker_log_config: /home/matrix/synapse/config/synchrotron_log_config.yaml

-...is a full configuration for a synchotron worker instance, which will expose a plain HTTP /sync endpoint on port 8083 separately from the /sync endpoint provided by the main synapse.
+...is a full configuration for a synchrotron worker instance, which will expose a plain HTTP /sync endpoint on port 8083 separately from the /sync endpoint provided by the main synapse.

-Obviously you should configure your loadbalancer to route the /sync endpoint to the synchotron instance(s) in this instance.
+Obviously you should configure your loadbalancer to route the /sync endpoint to the synchrotron instance(s) in this instance.

 Finally, to actually run your worker-based synapse, you must pass synctl the -a commandline option to tell it to operate on all the worker configurations found